40docs/docs-forticnapp-code-security/hands-on-labs/00-prerequisites.md

 ??? tip "Configure your API Key"

-    The FortiCNAPP CLI requires an API key and secret to authenticate.
+    The  Lacework FortiCNAPP CLI requires an API key and secret to authenticate.

-    1. Log in to the **FortiCNAPP Console**
+    1. Log in to the **Lacework FortiCNAPP** Console
     2. Navigate to **Settings > API keys**
     3. Click **Add New**
     4. Provide a name and optional description